elias-white/obsidian-notes/Rhetoric.md

 Rhetoric has garnered a bad reputation with phrases like "full of rhetoric" and "his speech was mere rhetoric", however, rhetoric is more than just the skillful use of language in order to manipulate an audience to achieve unjust ends.

-The purpose of a [[ Rhetorical Analysis ]] is not to agree or disagree, it is to understand the debate or discussion taking place
+The purpose of a [[ Rhetorical Analysis ]] is not to agree or disagree, it is to understand the debate or discussion taking place.